 The main aim of this report is to develop a series of design guidelines for Kemble and Ewen that can be used to assess design proposals for new developments and modification to existing properties.
 It aims to reflect the built form of Kemble and Ewen, whilst also seeking balance with the current development and market aspirations.
-New development should comply with the Cotswold Design Code in all aspects of design - architectural, urban, landscape, ecological and sustainable design, ensuring that proposals are of design quality that respects the character and distinctive appearance of the locality.
+New development should comply with the Cotswold Design Code in respect of style, setting, boundary, street scene, materials, architectural style and craftsmanship.